posva/vim-vue/readme.md

 ### How can I use existing configuration/plugins in Vue files?

-If you already have some configuration for filetypes like html, css and javascript (e.g. linters, completion), you can use them in .vue files by setting compound filetypes like this:
+If you already have some configuration for filetypes like html, css and javascript (e.g. linters, completion), an easy way to use them in Vue files is by setting compound filetypes like this:

 ```vim
 autocmd BufRead,BufNewFile *.vue setlocal filetype=vue.html.javascript.css